 This week, Catherine's eczema was very time consuming, I was about to give up and I was tempted to used the "magic cream", but then I thought about all the drawbacks in the long term.
-I think it is better to sacrifice her first years than living with the condition as a teenager.
+I think it's better to sacrifice her first years than living with this condition the rest of her life.

 I've been trying to wean Catherine off the breast, but it has been unsuccessful.
 It is not because she cries, but the fact that she starts scratching herself like crazy.